redvers/cbserverapi/README.md

   event you wish to consume.
 To consume all, use "#".
 To consume ingress.event.filemod, use "ingress.event.filemod".

+  NB: You also need to choose which protobuf file to decode against otherwise you'll get what appears to be corrupt data:
+	* ln -s sensor_events.proto.4 sensor_events.proto	# v4
+	* ln -s sensor_events.proto.5 sensor_events.proto	# v5

   If you need to consume more than one type but not all you can either:
     * Specify all in /etc/cb/cb.conf and run multiple GenServers.
     * Specify only the events you want in /etc/cb/cb.conf and consume all "#"